Ultimate Logo API Guide in 2026: Which Free Company Logo API to Pick, And When Paying Is Actually Worth It

 - You need SVG or theme-aware rendering

-- You want the smoothest Clearbit replacement path
+- You want the easiest Clearbit replacement path

-- Your product team genuinely cares about polish
+- Your product team really cares about presentation details

-- Those frontend details are real requirements, not nice-to-have fantasies
+- Those details are actual requirements, not just nice-to-haves

 Use Brandfetch if...